-As discussed in Note 7, the Company has issued warrants which remain outstanding, between 1990 and 1998 to purchase 24,403,000 shares of the Company's stock at \$.18 per share in connection with the sale of profits interests in the Rangeview WCA, which were subsequently converted into participating interests in the CAA.
+As discussed in Note 7, the Company issued warrants, which remain outstanding as of August 31, 2000, to purchase 24,403,000 shares of the Company's stock at \$.18 per share in connection with the sale of profits interests in the Rangeview WCA, which were subsequently converted into participating interests in the CAA.
 The warrants expire 6 months after the payment of the participating interests in the CAA.

-No warrants were exercised during the years ended August 31, 1999 and 1998.
+No warrants were exercised during the years ended August 31, 2000 and 1999.